 Bamboo is a very durable and hard flooring material.
 Because of this, it resists scratches and dents quite well – far better than a lot of softer timbers.
-However, over the years it is entirely likely that your bamboo flooring will sustain some minor scratches or damage.
-This is not uncommon at all, and it is something that affects almost all flooring products.
+However, over the years it is likely that your bamboo flooring will sustain some minor scratches or damage.
+This is quite common, and it is something that affects almost all flooring products.
 As dirt and dust gather on your floor, they gradually abrade the surface of the bamboo.
 No matter how well you maintain your floor, this can still happen.
-However, it is important nonetheless to clean and maintain your bamboo flooring well.
+However, it is important to clean and maintain your bamboo flooring well.

 If it deteriorates in the future, then there is no need to worry.
 You can sand and restore bamboo flooring in the same way that you can sand and restore other timbers.
 When done well, this will leave your bamboo looking as good as new.
 At Bennetts Carpets, we offer a range of maintenance services.
 Our experts can also provide you with professional advice on how to maintain your bamboo flooring, to minimise any damage.